Ten Years Anniversary (Part 2 of 2)

 I am beginning to have less faith on meta-analysis, if that is all I can find as research.
 I would look into case studies / case vs control, and also mechanism studies.
 Broaden your inputs, where possible – before synthesising your output.

-I once researched across nutrition coaching course sites.
+I once looked at various nutrition coaching course sites.
 Chris Kresser himself admitted that clients don’t actually like to be coached at all.
 They merely wish to be affirmed in their decision.
-What I could gather, during that time, was that everyone may very well already know exactly what to do.
+What I gathered, during that time, was that everyone may very well already know exactly what to do.
 Perhaps all they need is the acknowledgment, alongside obviously – knowledge resources adjunct to their’s own to execute their plan or “new year’s resolution”.

 TLDR replace the word “healthy” with individual-relevance, and give people the means to navigate their own nuances.
 In other words, let people be their own disciples.
 Get rid of universalised definitions.
 It just doesn’t work.